allanabtech/Anime_content/README.md

 # Anime_content
-all content related to animes'
+all content related to animes